ooawagaeri/tp/docs/UserGuide.md

 * `INDEX` must be a positive integer(1,2,3…).

 Examples:

-* listTemplate followed by deleteTemplate 2 deletes the 2nd email template in the CRM.
+* `listTemplate` followed by `deleteTemplate 2` deletes the 2nd email template in the CRM.

 ### Retrieve previous command: `history`

-Retrieve the previously entered command
+Retrieves the previously entered command

 Format: `Press Up arrow key`/ `history`